ucsb-cs48/w19/_lab/lab02.md

    * settle on a first user story or set of user stories for your minimum viable product.
    * have created issues to support that story or stories
    * have populated the Kanban board with those
-   * have dragged the user stories and issues yourt team is are working on (immediately after your hello world issues) into the
+   * have dragged the user stories and issues your team is are working on (immediately after your hello world issues) into the
       In-Progress column of the Kanban board.
    * Have assigned at least one issue to each team member (as an individual or as part of a pair or group), and have dragged those issues into the in-progress column.